 Businesses typically use one of two accounting methods to record transactions in their journals: the cash accounting method or the accrual accounting method.
 The difference between the two methods is the time at which the business records transactions.
-Let's take a closer look at each one.

 Cash accounting method.
 Businesses using the cash accounting method record income and expenditures at the time the money changes hands.
 This means that the business enters the amount of a transaction into one of its journals on the day the money is received from a customer or paid out to a creditor.
 For example, a business sells a product to a customer and agrees to send the customer an invoice.
 The business doesn't record the income until the customer pays the bill.
 The same goes for the business when it buys supplies from a vendor on credit.
 The business records the expense when it pays the vendor rather than when it places the order.